Uvacoder/startpage-simple-cards-icons/README.md

 ![](./assets/header.png)

-### Root is a start-page aimed to simplicity and elegance
+### Root is a start-page aimed at simplicity and elegance

-This project is blazing fast :zap:, it only contains an html, css and javascript files.
+This project is blazing fast :zap:, it only contains html, css and javascript files.

 ## Customizing

 Root was created to be lightweight, fast and easy to customize.

-### Changin Colors
+### Changing Colors

 To change the colors used in the startpage edit `styles.css`.